 It's in the Bag

 It's in the Bag provide hands-on support for men with testicular cancer in the South-West of England, as well as raising awareness of the disease across the region and beyond.
-It’s in the Bag is run by a group of testicular cancer survivors with support from specialist NHS staff based at the Bristol Testicular Cancer Service.
-They have three simple aims: Support; Awareness; Survival.
+It’s in the Bag is run by a group of testicular cancer survivors with support from specialist NHS staff based at the Bristol Haematology and Oncology Centre.
+We have 3 simple aims: Support, Awareness & Survival.

 It's on the Ball

 It’s On The Ball raises awareness of testicular cancer and provides support to patients and families.
 We distribute information leaflets, give talks in schools, colleges and businesses, and attend various health and wellbeing events.
 We also provide a ‘buddy’ system for newly diagnosed patients and families, supply a support pack to all patients undergoing treatment and offer financial support on a case-by-case basis.

 Orchid is the UK’s leading charity working on behalf of anyone affected by or interested in male cancer.
 Orchid exists to save men’s lives from male cancer through a range of support services, education and awareness campaigns and a pioneering research programme.
 We offer a comprehensive, free of charge, information service staffed by specialist Male Cancer Information Nurses.

 The Robin Cancer Trust saves lives through our award-winning cancer campaigns, educational programmes and online support services.
 We educate young people on the signs & symptoms of testicular cancer through our digital campaigns and life-saving educational programmes.
 We provide free materials to newly diagnosed young people & we create meaningful connections with survivors though our Ambassador programme.